MicrosoftDocs/Viva/Viva/glint/setup/custom-access.md

 # Custom data access in Viva Glint

 Microsoft Viva Glint offers custom data access for users who support unique groups of employees in your organization.
 Users may need to have their default team access modified or are in a role so specific, access needs to be set at the user level.
 Use the guidance in this article to export, modify, and import custom data access.
+To make individual updates to users' custom data access, see: [Custom User Role setup in Viva Glint](custom-user-role.md)

 ## Export custom access